PostOwl/postowl/README.md

 ### Deploy to fly.io

-This app is currently deployed to https://pcqa.fly.dev/

-WORK IN PROGRESS: This is currently a proof of concept and needs refining!
+The repo contains the files you need to deploy to fly.io.
+It will run well on their free plan.

+You'll also need to configure an S3 bucket or other compatible object storage for image hosting.

 To deploy your own version:

 1. Make sure you have `flyctl` installed and you're signed in (see the [Fly docs](https://fly.io/docs/hands-on/install-flyctl/))
-1. Run `fly launch` and choose the Organization you'd like to deploy to.
-Accept all the defaults.
-1. Change the value of `ORIGIN` in fly.toml to be the name of the app you're deploying to on Fly
+1. Change the value of `ORIGIN` in fly.toml to be the name of the app you're deploying to on Fly (e.g. https://my-app.fly.dev)
+1. Set your admin password with `flyctl secrets set ADMIN_PASSWORD=my-secret-password`
 1. Run `fly deploy` and it should 'just work'!

+**TODO**

+1. Document how to configure for S3 when deploying
-1. TODO: make scripts/migrate.sh actually migrate the db safely
+1. TODO: make start.sh actually migrate the db safely on deployment